GeorgeLychock/georgelychock-career/README.md

 -   Method to download resume
 -   Design and Apply structure
 -   Define Look and Feel

-Release 2
 -   Apply Look and Feel
 -   Method to view my work history
 -   Method to see what I have been working on in Professional Development

-Release 3
 -   Method to show education history
 -   Method to show what I work on outside of my main career

-Release 4
 -   Method to connect to my github repo
 -   Method to quickly get to my social media sites

+Release 2
+-   Add Profile Page to site
+-   Create an About Hero Image modal